Cornell literary societies: Society Hall

-The creation of a "Society Hall" was proposed by Andrew Dickson White with a $1,000 gift in January to be matched by $300 from the members of all the societies that would use the facilities.
+The creation of a Society Hall was proposed by Andrew Dickson White with a $1,000 gift in January to be matched by $300 from the members of all the societies that would use the facilities.
 As for the site, Room M, North University (later called White 10) was chosen.
 During the spring of 1870, Andrew Dickson White allocated a large room inside the center door of what is now called Andrew Dickson White Hall, for the use of the literary societies.
 The room is now called the Dean's Seminar Room.
 At the time, White Hall was called North University and housed the engineering department as well as the office of Professor Goldwin Smith.
-Society Hall became one the standard stops on the Cornell campus tour and was described in the Cornell Era of June 29, 1870:
+Society Hall became one of the standard stops on the Cornell campus tour and was described in the Cornell Era of June 29, 1870:

 This is a large and beautifully furnished room used for meetings of the two chief literary societies and the Students’ Christian Association.
 It is carpeted, and its walls are partly wainscoted in two woods, partly tinted.
 On them, supported by bronze brackets, are placed nine full-length bronze statuettes executed in Paris and representing the following historic characters: Washington, Franklin, Shakespeare, Newton, Moliere, Goethe, Cervantes, Dante and Michelangelo.
 Interspersed between these are twenty large engravings, many of them proof impressions, depicting important scenes in the history of America and other countries.
 A half-hour may well be devoted to their examination, since some of the imported ones are exceedingly rare in this country.
 Nor should the handsome desk on the president’s rostrum be neglected, noteworthy as it is for the elegance of its design and the thoroughness of its execution.
-All the fittings of this hall are of the most substantial kind.”

-The Society Hall room marked the first recognition that University-supplied space should be devoted to student activities and organizations.
+All the fittings of this hall are of the most substantial kind.”The Society Hall room marked the first recognition that university-supplied space should be devoted to student activities and organizations.
 This further evolved with the parlor rooms in the Sage College for women in 1872, with the construction of Barnes Hall to house the Students’ Christian Association in 1888, and finally with the construction of Willard Straight Hall as the student union in 1925.